Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Computing the Hecke Polynomial

-\begin{lem} Let $U_V$ be the unipotent radical of $B_V$.
-Each $U_{V}$-orbit of $\Hyp_{V}$ intersects the apartment $\cA_V$ at a unique point.
+\end{prop} The proof uses an auxiliary lemma: \begin{lem} Let $U_V$ be the unipotent radical of $B_V$.
+Each $U_{V}$-orbit of $\Hyp_{V}$ intersects the apartment $\cA_V$ at a unique point (i.e., the apartment $\cA_V$ is a fundamental domain for the action of $U_V$ on $\cB(G_V)$).
 Similarly, if $U_W$ is the unipotent radical of $B_W$ then each $U_W$-orbit of $\Hyp_{W}$ intersects the apartment $\cA_W$ at a unique point. \end{lem}